Today we get brand-new Character Posters for SCREAM VI!

-Melissa Barrera is a start on the rise.
+Melissa Barrera is a star on the rise.
 After starring in IN THE HEIGHTS and SCREAM, she next can be seen in Netflix’s KEEP BREATHING, filmed here in Vancouver.
+Here is the brand-new Trailer for the Series which consists of six episodes.

 After her private plane crashes in the remote Canadian frontier, lone survivor and New York lawyer, Liv (Melissa Barrera), must battle both an unforgiving wilderness and past personal traumas to stay alive.